 When you shoot in the dark without flash, it is necessary for you to adjust your camera settings.
 Start with the ISO and adjust it to be higher so your camera becomes sensitive to the light it’s receiving.
 This also means you might need to adjust your shutter speed and aperture so you allow more light to enter your camera to help you achieve the images you desire.
 These adjustments are especially helpful when you are in a location, such as a church, that doesn’t allow you to use flash.

-If you decide to work with iso settings for low light wedding photography and do not want to risk the quality of your images, consider using a monopod (a one-legged tripod).
+If you decide to work with iso settings for low-light wedding photography and do not want to risk the quality of your images, consider using a monopod (a one-legged tripod).
 This helps you capture more stable shots by reducing the camera shake so you can avoid delivering blurry images.

-Choose the Best Lens
+Choose the Correct Lens

 As you choose a lens to use while shooting in the dark without flash, look for one that has the widest aperture.
 When you use a lens with a wide aperture, you allow as much light as possible into the frame.
 This allows you to take photos without a flash, which is perfect for locations that will not allow you to use additional light sources.
 In a situation where you have limited light, and cannot use a flash, this is something to consider when you choose the lenses to bring along with you.

-Tip: Even if you have a lens with a wide aperture, you do not always have control over every lighting situation.
+Even if you have a lens with a wide aperture, you do not always have control over every lighting situation.
 To combat this, shoot in RAW for the best results.
 When you shoot in RAW, the image has more information that can later be salvaged in Lightroom by a wedding photography editing company, like ShootDotEdit.
-Think about it this way – if you take a photo in the church and all you can see is the window light, and the rest of the photo is dark, there is a higher chance the rest of the image can be lightened and sent to your couples when shot in RAW.
+Think about it this way.
+If you take a photo in the church and all you can see is the window light, and the rest of the photo is dark, there is a higher chance the rest of the image can be lightened and sent to your couples when shot in RAW.

 As you discover how to shoot in the dark without flash, and create low light photography, you expand your photography skills.
 The more wedding photography tips lighting you learn, the easier it will be for you to shoot in any location possible.
 What else do you need to know about lighting during the wedding day?
 Our Lighting Guide for Wedding Photographers has 26 key tips from Roberto Valenzuela’s #1 bestselling book, Picture Perfect Lighting.
 Click the banner below to discover photography lighting tips from one of the industry’s experts!